kmanc/unifi_network_setup/docs/unifi.md

 1. Every month the certificate renew script runs so that the certificate updates before it expires
 2. Every morning the Unifi service restarts because for some reason it likes to reset the certificate it uses to the factory default

 Any time the Unifi application updates, it clears the crontab.
-To get around this, I wrote a script that updates the crontab to the contents of a `cron.jobs` file and added it as an override to the cron service in systemd.
-This means every time the cron service starts, the script will run and put the `cron.jobs` file contents in the crontab.
+To get around this, I wrote [a script](https://github.com/kmanc/unifi_network_setup/blob/main/scripts/reset_cron.sh) that updates the crontab to the contents of a [`cron.jobs`](https://github.com/kmanc/unifi_network_setup/blob/main/scripts/cron.jobs) file.

 <img src="images/unifi_ssh/00_reset_cron.png" alt="" />

+Then I created the `cron.jobs` file and added the cron jobs listed above.

 <img src="images/unifi_ssh/01_cron_jobs.png" alt="" />

+Last, I added the script as an override to the cron service in systemd by running `systemctl edit cron` and adding [this content in between the comment lines](https://github.com/kmanc/unifi_network_setup/blob/main/scripts/cron_apply_override).
+This means every time the cron service starts, the script will run and put the `cron.jobs` file contents in the crontab.

 <img src="images/unifi_ssh/02_cron_systemd_override.png" alt="" />

-The applier script is added as an override to the unifi service in systemd to force the cloud key to use the certificate the renewer script created.
+The script that applies the certificate to the console is also added as an override, this time to the unifi service in systemd to force the cloud key to use the certificate the renewer script created.
 Running `systemctl edit unifi` and adding [this content in between the comment lines](https://github.com/kmanc/unifi_network_setup/blob/main/scripts/certificate_apply_override) should set the script up for execution every time the unifi service starts.

 <img src="images/unifi_ssh/03_unifi_systemd_override.png" alt="" />